clusterio/clusterio/docs/contributing.md

 ### Setting up the Development Environment

-The project is organized into several packages that are all managed through Lerna.
+The project is organized into several packages that are all tied together using pnpm's workspace feature.
 In order to get the development environment up and running you will need to run the following commands:

-    npm install
+    pnpm install
-    npx lerna bootstrap --hoist
-    npx lerna run build
+    pnpm run -r --if-present build

 This installs dependencies needed by tests and links the packages up so they work from the git work tree.
 To start a cluster from the repo you will first need to initialize it, this can be done using the installer: